weka/terraform-aws-weka/README.md

 - When sg_ids isn't provided we automatically create a security group using our module.
 - When subnet_ids isn't provided we automatically create a subnet using our module.
 - When instance_iam_profile_arn isn't provided we automatically create an iam profile using our module.
+- var `availability_zones` need to provide only when we create network module

 ### Private network deployment:
 #### To avoid public ip assignment: